 How Long: Hearing within 120 days after submittal and decision within 60 days of hearing

 You must submit the application within 30 days of decision or interpretation being appealed.
-Please submit an application packet with nine hard copies and one digital copy (via email or thumb drive) that includes the following:
+Please submit an application packet with nine hard copies and one digital copy (via email to firstname.lastname@example.org) that includes the following:

 Appellant’s Status: Describe how the appellant qualifies as an aggrieved person, as defined in Section 8.8.3, Appeal of an Administrative Decision.